joshtynjala/actionscript-3.0-developers-guide/internationalizing-applications/internationalizing-applications/overview-of-the-flash-globalization-package.md

 The flash.globalization service classes all follow a similar pattern for identifying errors.
-They also share a pattern for falling back from an unavailable requested locale to one that the user’s operating system supports.
+They also share a pattern for falling back from an unavailable requested locale to one that the user's operating system supports.

 The following example shows how to check for errors and fallbacks when instantiating service classes.
 Each service class has a lastOperationStatus